Vatican hospital offers to take in baby Charlie Gard

 Story highlights

-- A Vatican-owned hospital offered to take in the terminally ill child
+- A Vatican-owned hospital offers to take in the terminally ill child

-- "We are ready to welcome their child," the hospital said
+- "We are ready to welcome their child," the hospital says, but London hospital says move can't be made

-(CNN)A Vatican-owned pediatric hospital in Rome offered to take 10-month-old Charlie Gard into its care on Tuesday.
+(CNN)A Vatican-owned pediatric hospital in Rome offered to take 11-month-old Charlie Gard into its care on Tuesday.

 It's an effort to prevent doctors at Great Ormond Street Hospital in London from turning off his life support and to allow his parents to be the ones making the decision on whether to do so.